precice/precice/src/precice/bindings/PySolverInterface/README.md

 $ python setup.py build_ext --include-dirs=$PRECICE_ROOT/src --library-dirs=$PRECICE_ROOT/build/last
 ```
 This creates a folder `build` with the binaries.
+If you build preCICE using CMake, you can pass the path to the CMake binary directory using `--library-dirs`.
 4. Run
 ```
 $ python setup.py install